Dmitri-Sintsov/django-deno/README.rst

 The package may work with newer versions of Deno, however it was not tested, thus may fail.

-However, since v0.2.0 there is precompiled binary for Linux may be downloaded, which allows to have stable running enviromnent, see `deno_compile`_ management command.
+However, since v0.2.0 there is precompiled binary for Linux available, which allows to have stable running environment, see `deno_compile`_ management command.

 To install the development version of ``django_deno`` in python3 ``virtualenv``::